First frosts: How does frost affect your lawn?

 What damage can frost do to my lawn?

 Frost freezes your grass blades and makes them rigid and brittle.
 Much of grasses’ ability to ‘bounce back’ from wear and tear is its flexible blades.
-So when this ability is compromised, it can make it more vulnerable to damage.
+When cold winter frosts remove your lawn's ability to do this, it will be much more likely to show signs of ill-health as winter takes its toll.

 How can I stop frost from damaging my lawn?